reserve-protocol/protocol/contracts/proto0/README.md

 ### Token Balances

 - Vault: holds exactly the collateral to back its own BU issuance
-- RToken: extra collateral tokens held that do not fit in a BU
-- Manager: slow minting collateral tokens
+- Manager: holds RToken that is slow minting, and slush fund for collateral (ie intermediate location for collateral during vault migrations)
 - Faucet: holds revenue RToken to be melted
 - StakingPool: holds staked RSR